Good Hand Hygiene Is Elementary!

 Good hand hygiene is a simple yet highly effective way to limit your exposure to infections.
 It also is a great preventative action you can take to help keep those around you healthy as well.
 If you are going to wash your hands or use antibacterial gel, there are some key things to keep in mind.
 Read our tips for effective hand hygiene so that you can stay as healthy as possible all year long!

 A couple of common questions we get at the hospital when we recommend hand hygiene is how often and also when people should wash or clean their hands.
-While there isn’t a hard and fast number out there that you should wash your hands “x” amount of times per day, here are some instances where you really should wash your hands:
+While there isn’t a hard and fast number out there that you should wash your hands “x” amount of times per day, here are some instances where you really should wash your hands according to the CDC:

 - Before, during, and after preparing food